j-brendel/3D-prints/README.md

 # 3D-prints

-This repository contains projects containing 3D printed objects
+This repository contains projects that employ 3D printed objects